Property Partner Review – Results After One Year of Investing

 Introducing Property Partner

 The platform was launched in January 2015.
-Property Partner is only the trading name of London House Exchange Limited, registered in the UK, authorised and protected by the Financial Conduct Authority (FCA), which always helps to add a feeling of security about the legality of their operations.
+Property Partner is only the trading name of London House Exchange Limited, registered in the UK, authorised and regulated by the Financial Conduct Authority (FCA), which always helps to add a feeling of security about the legality of their operations.
 According to their website, the uninvested funds are held in Barclays bank.
 In the event that customers are unable to recover them, they are protected by the Financial Services Compensation Scheme (FSCS), to a limit of £85,000 (bank default) or £50,000 (Property Partner default).
 The funds used to buy property shares are not protected.
 The whole company is owned by LHE Holdings Limited with a registered office in Jersey (presumably to reduce tax expenses).

 How it works

 Property Partner works as a stock exchange for property, allowing investors take a view on individual property assets, diversify and manage their own portfolios.
 As an equity site, the share buyers own the property.
 The platform deals with three main property asset classes: Residential, Purpose-Built Student Accommodation (PBSA) and commercial, perfect to archive a higher level of diversification and lower the risks.
 Property Partner manages the rental collection and pays dividends to shares holders.
-It also takes care of maintenance issues, tenancies and mortgages, allowing investors to own property without all the husle involed with it.
+It also takes care of maintenance issues, tenancies and mortgages, allowing investors to own property without all the husle involved with it.

 Development bond loans have been added recently returning a 9-10% interest at the end of the term.